Where can I return my container?

 How many return points are there across NSW?

-In August 2018, there are over 660 return points across NSW, and more are rolling out each week.
+There are over 600 return points currently across NSW.
 Keep an eye on the website homepage counter for the latest number of return points.

 Where do I take the drink containers once we’ve collected them?